 There will be additional lighting and restrooms placed throughout Front Street and the Maui Police Department will be on hand in force.

-The evening activities will begin at 6:00 p.m. at Campbell Park with live music until 8:00 p.m. featuring Whiskey Pimps.
+The evening activities will begin at 6:00 p.m. at Campbell Park with live music until 8:00 p.m. featuring The Benny Uyetake Band.

 Over at Banyan Tree Park, DJ Ron from 007 Productions will host music from 6:30 p.m. until 9:30 p.m.

-From 7:00 p.m. until 9:00 p.m. an adult costume contest will take place under the Banyan Tree.
+From 7:00 p.m. until 9:00 p.m. an adult costume contest will take place on a stage under the Banyan Tree.
 The winners will be announced at 9:30 p.m.
+Registration for the costume contest ($20 dollars per person) will be at the Pioneer Inn Retail Store on Hotel Street between 6:00 p.m. and 8:45 p.m.

 Here are a few tips for those attending Halloween in Lahaina: